Jama-analyst/Business-Insight-360/README.md

        - NB!
 One should worry about the authority (in terms of the Stakeholders) of the person that you are talking to.
 If one is being very clear and upfront it's gonig to help everybody.
 - [x]	Project Management Skills
      - Developing Project Management Skills in one's career e.g the Soft Skills in Project Management
+- [X] I learned how to create Microsoft Team Channel
+- I learned how to created a Website and add Outlook URL link.
+- I learned how to add members to BI 360 and making them all owners